Cart 0

 Shelf Life is a portrait of a country hurtling toward revolution, a feminist rallying cry, and an unapologetic crash course in running a business under the law of entropy.
 Above all, it is a celebration of the power of words to bring us home.

-Get Shelf Life by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Shelf Life by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by Farrar, Straus and Giroux and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit